Officer convicted of rape gets home detention after judge determines no ‘psychological injury’ to victim

 A spokesperson with the Baltimore County Police Department did not immediately respond to a request for comment.
 Westerman, who joined the department in 2013, has been suspended without pay, prosecutors said.

-The judge’s ruling comes a week after another case in which a man convicted of rape was not given prison time at his sentencing.
-Christopher Belter, a 20-year-old New York man who pleaded guilty to rape and sexual abuse for assaulting four teenage girls during parties at his parents’ home, will not face jail time after a judge sentenced him to eight years’ probation.
+The judge’s ruling follows by a week another case in which a man convicted of rape was not given prison time at his sentencing.
+Christopher Belter, a 20-year-old New York man who pleaded guilty to rape and sexual abuse for assaulting four teenage girls during parties at his parents’ home, will not face prison time after a judge sentenced him to eight years’ probation.
 Although Belter faced a maximum sentence of eight years in prison, Niagara County Court Judge Matthew J. Murphy III concluded that time behind bars for the man “would be inappropriate.”

 Man who sexually assaulted 4 teenagers gets no prison time.
 ‘Incarceration isn’t appropriate,’ judge says.

 On Oct.
-4, 2017, Westerman was off-duty at a bar when he told a woman that he would arrange for an Uber to take her and her friend to her friend’s home, according to court records.
+4, 2017, Westerman was off duty at a bar when he told a woman that he would arrange for an Uber to take her and her friend to her friend’s home, according to court records.
 Instead, he had the driver take all three of them to his home, where he allegedly raped the 22-year-old woman while she was unconscious, according to prosecutors.
 When she awoke, she told prosecutors, Westerman was forcing himself on her.
 She told her friend what happened, and the pair left immediately, prosecutors say.

 Thompson told The Post that the woman was conscious and that evidence presented in court shows the act was consensual.

-In a separate incident in June 2019, a woman told police that Westerman grabbed her and attempted to kiss her multiple times during a birthday party at a bar until she left, according to charging documents.
-He was again off-duty.
+In a separate incident in June 2019, a woman told police that Westerman grabbed her and tried to kiss her multiple times during a birthday party at a bar until she left, according to charging documents.
+He was again off duty.

 The woman in the 2017 incident came forward to investigators in 2019.
 A third woman had also come forward to report another alleged rape, but Westerman was later acquitted of all counts related to that case, according to the Baltimore Sun.